 Marcella knows Gordie has just agreed to buy ice-creams for all in the store from either of the first two lists.
-That's what ringing the bell means.
+That’s what ringing the bell means.
 He sits down at their table just when the owner sets down their orders.
-Gordie hands him a credit card, he smiles and accepts it.
+Gordie hands him a credit card, the man smiles and accepts it.
 After all the children have been served he brings over an itemised list and credit slip for signature.
-Gordie signs it and puts his card away.
-It all has an air of 'been here and done that before.'
+Gordie signs it, and puts his card away.
+It all has an air of ‘been here and done that before.’

-When they're leaving, Marcella says, "Gordie, I'm very concerned about getting the money to make this work.
-I've one more question.
-How committed are you to getting this project operational?"
+When they’re leaving Marcella says, “Gordie, I’m very concerned about getting the money to make this work.
+I’ve one more question.
+How committed are you to getting this project operational?”

 He smiles at her, “Totally, I intend to get this up and running, one way or another.
 I want this more than the medical degree which I’ve wanted for some years, and I’ve nearly finished it.”

 She gives a slow nod.
-She thinks over how committed he must be and how that will pay off in the long run.
-The sort of commitment that puts a ten year old boy through the training to become a doctor is very heavy and he's applying the same commitment to this.
-She says, "I'll drop the signed contract around this afternoon, can you have my copy countersigned and given to the driver when he collects me?"
+She thinks over how committed he must be, and how that will pay off in the long run.
+The sort of commitment that puts a ten year old boy through the training to become a doctor is very heavy, and he’s applying the same commitment to this.
+She says, “I’ll drop the signed contract around this afternoon, can you have my copy countersigned and given to the driver when he collects me?”
 He nods while they shake hands on the deal.

-Four weeks later Marcella has finished work in Berana and moved to View Port.
-For the moment she's living with her parents.
-Over the last ten days she's visited all eight of the major banks in Berant and two locally represented international banks.
-They've all spoken well of the business plan, but have concerns about loaning half a million dollars to two greenhorns in their first major operation.
+Four weeks later Marcella has finished work in Berana, and moved to View Port.
+For the moment she’s living with her parents.
+Over the last ten days she’s visited all eight of the major banks in Berant, and two locally represented international banks.
+They’ve all spoken well of the business plan, but have concerns about loaning half a million dollars to two greenhorns in their first major operation.
 Things are looking very bad.
 No money, no business.
-The banks don't know exactly who Mr G. Mannheim is, beyond the fact he doesn't appear in any of the lists of business executives or rich people living in Berant.
+The banks don’t know exactly who Mr G. Mannheim is, beyond the fact he doesn’t appear in any of the lists of business executives or rich people living in Berant.

 She says, “What do we do now, Boss?
 None of the banks think the business is worth investing in!”

-He laughs, "Oh, I wouldn't say that.
+He laughs, “Oh, I wouldn’t say that.
 Each of the banks promised complete discretion in examining our business plan.
 Two are currently under investigation for breach of trust and conspiracy to commit fraud.
-Close associates of the two banks' senior management have lodged paperwork for the licences etc. needed to set up the very business we want to set up.
+Close associates of the two banks’ senior management have lodged paperwork for the licences etcetera needed to set up the very business we want to set up.
 When the Corporations Commission investigators asked for their business plans they were given copies of ours with only the corporate names changed to new ones.
-It'll take several months for the investigations to finish, but we should get some hefty compensation when they're done."
+It’ll take several months for the investigations to finish, but we should get some hefty compensation when they’re done.”
 She stares at him in shock.
 She knows this sort of thing sometimes happens, but how does he know, and so fast?
-"I've a cousin in the department they have to go through to get the licences.
+“I’ve a cousin in the department they have to go through to get the licences.
 I already have the licences and exclusive rights on them for two years.
 So the new applications immediately came unstuck when they applied.
-We beat them to the critical punch and the Corporations Commission have a copy of our business plan because I lodged it with them the same day we signed it."
+We beat them to the critical punch, and the Corporations Commission have a copy of our business plan because I lodged it with them the same day we signed it.”
 She laughs, because the people wanting to cut them out just got shot down by their own greed due to Gordie being a step ahead of them.
-He used his own money to buy the licences and they thought the two needed to wait and get a loan to do it.
+He used his own money to buy the licences when they thought the two needed to wait and get a loan to do it.
 Oh, how nice!

 She says, “That’s well and good.
 But where do we go from here?”

-He taps the duffel bag he has, "The Claymore Association Credit Union (CACU), I've the application in here and a loan appointment for after lunch.
-It's five minutes down the road.
+He taps the duffel bag he has, “The Claymore Association Credit Union (CACU), I’ve the application in here, and a loan appointment for after lunch.
+It’s five minutes down the road.
 Thus our lunch here.
-I'm a member and have to be the applicant in my own right.
-I'm entitled to be a member through Dad."
-She nods, and wonders where they go if this fails.
+I’m a member and have to be the applicant in my own right.
+I’m entitled to be a member through Dad.”
+She nods, and wonders where they go if this one fails.

 Forty minutes later they’re walking into the CACU office with three minutes to spare.
 They’re shown straight in to see the Senior Loans Officer, Paul Shane, he handles all the non-housing loans over two hundred thousand dollars.
 He has a faxed copy of the application with the business plan.
 It’s all been well examined before today.

-When they sit down, he says, "OK, Gordie, I've studied all of the paperwork.
-I think it'll work.
-But we've a few matters to resolve.
-These growth rate figures; are they accurate, do you really expect a one hundred percent growth per annum for the first five years?"
+When they sit down he says, “OK, Gordie, I’ve studied all of the paperwork.
+I think it’ll work.
+But we’ve a few matters to resolve.
+These growth rate figures; are they accurate, do you really expect a one hundred percent growth per annum for the first five years?”